ctm/Bataan-Memorial-Death-March/README.md

 I started my 2023 season training using a Kelty Tioga 5500 my sister and brother-in-law bought me after my previous one broke (on March 6th, 2021).
 At some point, the bottom most horizontal tube broke and I patched it with duct tape.
-The duct tape held well, but I do not want to risk one of the uprights breaking, so I bought a new pack and will begin using it on Monday, February 6th, 2023.
-Assuming no problems, I'll continue to use that pack for training and competition.
+The duct tape held well, but I dis not want to risk one of the uprights breaking, so I bought a new pack and began using it on Monday, February 6th, 2023.

 So, it looks like my Tioga 5500s break every two years or so (2019, 2021).
 That's disappointing, since the original one I had lasted much